chancee-ldn/swiftpress/README.md

 # swiftpress

 A simple static blogging system written in Swift.
-Inspired by [@an0's](https://github.com/an0) Letterpress and the Markdown powered by [John Sundell's](https://www.swiftbysundell.com) Ink.
-I mostly made it because the idea of using SQL for a diary seems crazy.
+Inspired by [@an0's](https://github.com/an0) [Letterpress](https://github.com/an0/Letterpress).
+Markdown is powered by [John Sundell's](https://www.swiftbysundell.com) [Ink](https://github.com/JohnSundell/Ink).
+I made it because the idea of using SQL for a diary seems crazy.
 Swiftpress is designed to produce a static blog by periodically processing a bunch of markdown files.
 I run it locally and use cron to rsync to a sever.
-You can see it in action on my blog: [chanc.ee](https://chanc.ee).
+You can see it in action on my: [blog](https://chanc.ee).

 ## Build